 - Stay in a business hotel for weekend travel.
 The business people will be gone, as well as the high prices.

 - Don't travel when conventions are held.
-Cities such as Orlando and Washington, D.C. have the best hotel rates when conventions are not session.
+Cities such as Orlando, FL and Washington, D.C. have the best hotel rates when conventions are not session.
 Check out a city's official tourism website under Convention Calendar to spot the best times to visit.

 - Go to ski resorts in the summer and beach locations in late August or early September.

 - If traveling abroad, use your debit card at ATMs to withdraw local currency from your home bank account.
 Keep fees down by making fewer and larger withdrawals.
 If your U.S. bank has a partner in Europe, use the European partners' ATMs for the best rates.

 - Every country has its equivalent of the hot dog stand or snack street vendor, where you can grab an inexpensive and filling treat.

 - Avoid expensive currency conversion.
 Some European ATMs and merchants capitalize on the fact that Americans may be intimidated by foreign currencies.
 If an ATM or merchant offers to convert euros to dollars while running your card transaction, decline the invitation: you'll be paying a premium for the conversion.